mochi-s-v/distributed-order-processing-platform-backend/README.md

 * **The Problem:** Running multiple microservices and databases manually requires starting each application separately and managing networking configurations by hand.
 * **The Fix:** I Containerized every microservice using Docker and orchestrated the entire platform with Docker Compose.
 * **The Optimization:** I also Implemented multi-stage Docker builds for every service.
 Maven and build dependencies exist only in the temporary build stage, while the final runtime image contains only the compiled JAR and JDK runtime.
+* **The Optimization:** Also Implemented MySQL healthchecks with a start_period grace window.
+Dependent services only start after their database is confirmed ready to accept connections, eliminating startup race conditions.
-* **The Result:** Lean container images, faster deployments and cleaner production ready services which can be initiated with a single command.
+* **The Result:** Lean container images, faster deployments and cleaner production ready services which can be initiated with a single command that also avoid race conditions.

 ```
 Build Stage